-Section 9: Change in Point of Diversion, Purpose of Use, or Place of Use Any change to the point of diversion, purpose of use, or place of use of a water right is a water transfer and must comply with Article 9 of these Bylaws.
+Section 9: Change in Point of Diversion, Purpose of Use, or Place of Use

+Any type of change or modification whatsoever to the point of diversion, purpose of use, or place of use of a water right served by the Acequia, including but not limited to any type of partial or temporary or supplemental or emergency change or water-use lease, is a water transfer and must comply with Article 9 and Appendix A of these Bylaws.
+Any type of change or modification to a water right so that it is moved into and then served by the Acequia, including but not limited to any type of partial or temporary or supplemental or emergency change or water-use lease, is a water transfer and must comply with Article 9 and Appendix A of these Bylaws.
+Appendix A also addresses any uncertainty whether a particular change is a "transfer" reviewable by the Commission under these bylaws.
 If a water transfer has been approved by all necessary authorities, the transferring parciante shall provide updated information about the water right to the Secretary for recording in the records of the Acequia.